GermanAizek/webdriverxx/README.md

     - [libcurl](http://curl.haxx.se/libcurl/)
     - [picojson](https://github.com/kazuho/picojson)
 - Can be used with any testing framework
-- Linux, Mac, FreeBSD and Windows
+- Linux, FreeBSD, OpenBSD, Mac and Windows
 - Tested on GCC 9.x, Clang 10.x and MSVC Visual Studio 2019

 ## More examples